Parliament of the United Kingdom: Privileges

 Each House of Parliament possesses and guards various ancient privileges.
 The House of Lords relies on inherent right.
 In the case of the House of Commons, the Speaker goes to the Lords' Chamber at the beginning of each new Parliament and requests representatives of the Sovereign to confirm the Lower House's "undoubted" privileges and rights.
 The ceremony observed by the House of Commons dates to the reign of King Henry VIII.
 Each House is the guardian of its privileges, and may punish breaches thereof.
 The extent of parliamentary privilege is based on law and custom.
 Sir William Blackstone states that these privileges are "very large and indefinite," and cannot be defined except by the Houses of Parliament themselves.

 The foremost privilege claimed by both Houses is that of freedom of speech in debate; nothing said in either House may be questioned in any court or other institution outside Parliament.
 Another privilege claimed is that of freedom from arrest; at one time this was held to apply for any arrest except for high treason, felony or breach of the peace but it now excludes any arrest on criminal charges; it applies during a session of Parliament, and 40 days before or after such a session.
 Members of both Houses are no longer privileged from service on juries.

 Both Houses possess the power to punish breaches of their privilege.
 Contempt of Parliament—for example, disobedience of a subpoena issued by a committee—may also be punished.
 The House of Lords may imprison an individual for any fixed period of time, but an individual imprisoned by the House of Commons is set free upon prorogation.
 The punishments imposed by either House may not be challenged in any court, and the Human Rights Act does not apply.

-Until at least 2015, members of the House of Commons also had the privilege of a separate seating area in the Palace of Westminster canteen, protected by a false partition labelled "MPs only beyond this point," so that they did not have to sit with canteen staff taking a break.
+Until at least 2015, members of the House of Commons also had the privilege of a separate seating area in the Palace of Westminster canteen, protected by a false partition labelled "MPs only beyond this point," so that they did not have to sit with canteen staff who were taking a break.
 This provoked mockery from a newly elected 20-year-old MP who described it as "ridiculous" snobbery.